ckatieng/katie-ng-nomnomnotes-server/README.md

 ## Roadmap

+- **Auto-Order by City:** Add an auto-ordering feature that will intelligently group restaurants based on their respective cities (such as Coquitlam, Burnaby, Vancouver, Richmond), ensuring a more organized list where you can seamlessly explore based on your location.
+No manual sorting required!

 - **Shareable Lists:** Implement the ability for users to share restaurant lists with friends via a unique URL, enabling real-time updates and the option for friends to add the restaurants to their own lists

 - **User Authentication:** Integrate Passport.js to provide user authentication features like login and signup